upleveled/system-setup/windows.md

     git config --global init.defaultBranch main
     ```
     This step will change the default Git branch from `master` to `main` (see https://github.com/github/renaming).<br><br>
-27. Copy the following text, paste it in the terminal and hit return.<br><br>
+27. Copy and run each of these lines separately in Hyper.<br><br>
     ```bash
     git config --global core.autocrlf false
     git config --global core.eol lf
     ```
-    This step will fix some compatibility issues between Windows, Linux, and MacOs operative systems.
+    This step will fix a compatibility issue between Windows line breaks and those from other operating systems.
 28. Go back to GitHub, and go to your profile page by clicking on your avatar at the top right and selecting **Your profile**<br><br>
     <img src="./general-8-github-your-profile.png"><br><br>
     Copy the `github.com/...` URL in the address bar of your browser, for use in the next step.